combine-org/combine-org.github.io/content/authors/COMBINE_2023/_index.md

 - Integration and Interoperability: Delve into strategies for ensuring that the developed standards promote seamless integration and interoperability among different simulation tools and platforms.

 <hr>
-<b>FROG curation for genome-scale metabolic models</b> Karthik Raman	Rahuman Sheriff and other FROG contributors,	Indian Institute of Technology Madras<br>
+<b>FROG curation for genome-scale metabolic models</b> Karthik Raman,	Rahuman Sheriff and other FROG contributors (Indian Institute of Technology, Madras)<br>
 Community standards for consistent reconstruction, FAIR sharing and curation of constraint-based models such as genome-scale metabolic models (GEMs) are crucial to ensure their reproducibility and reliability.
 We initiated a community effort for a standardised assessment of reproducibility and curation of constraint-based models.
 Following the discussions at dedicated breakout sessions at HARMONY and COMBINE meetings over the past two years, we have developed the FROG analysis, an ensemble of analysis of constraint-based models to test the reproducibility of numerical simulation based on a set of standardized